Meals, Entertainment, and Gift Deductions

 Credit card statements are adequate for simple expenditures, but not for expenditures where the payment may be for more than 1 thing, such as lodging, because it can also include phone calls or other hotel services.
 Therefore, the taxpayer must keep actual receipts for lodging.

 The taxpayer must keep an account book or a computer log of expenditures.
-The log entries do not have to repeat the information on the receipts, but there should be some reference to the receipt in the account book or the computer records.
-Receipts for most expenditures of $75 or less do not have to be kept, but an adequate record of the expense should be maintained.
+The log entries need not repeat the information on the receipts, but there should be some reference to the receipt in the account book or the computer records.
+Receipts for most expenditures of $75 or less need not be kept, but an adequate record of the expense should be maintained.

 In certain cases, if the taxpayer incurs periodic expenses that do not vary significantly over time, then support for these deductions can be done through sampling a representative time period and then using that figure for the rest of the year.